Daily Holy Bible Reading on II Chronicles 16:9 M

 Chronicles On The War Of Asa

-This again relates to Israel’s current war against Hamas.
+This again relates to Israel’s current war against Iran.

 Should Israel depend or rely on the Americans, they will lose the war.